 We have an exciting opportunity for a Support Worker to join our inspiring and friendly team at our Service in Salisbury.

-Your role will be a fixed based position working from our Wilton Road service in Salisbury.
-You will work on a bank contract with a salary of £9.81 to £10.88 per hour (with additional payments for any sleep ins and unsociable or bank holidays worked).
+Your role will be a fixed based position working from our Herbert House service in Salisbury.
+You will work full time 35 hours per week on a permanent contract with a salary of up to £19,860.93 per annum (with additional payments for any sleep ins and unsociable or bank holidays worked).
 You can read more about the rewards you will receive on the full advert on our website.
 Full training will be provided onsite and as part of a superior training programme.
 The service will happily accept part time applicants equally.

 How will you make a difference?